jrmatherly/better-next/documentation/authentication/database.md

 # Database Integration

-This document covers how BetterAuth integrates with databases for storing user information, sessions, and other authentication-related data, with a special focus on using Redis as a secondary storage for improved performance.
+This document covers how BetterAuth integrates with databases for storing user information, sessions, and other authentication-related data.

 ## Supported Database Adapters